Colombia – Creolla Beefsteak with Hogao Tomato Sauce, Coco Rice and Mango Lime Salad

 METHOD:

-1. Combine salt, pepper, lime juice & olive oil in a jar & shake well to form salad dressing
+1. Combine salt, pepper, lime juice & olive oil in a jar and shake well to form salad dressing

-2. Place lettuce on serving platter & sprinkle with spring onion
+2. Place lettuce on serving platter and sprinkle with spring onion

 3. Decorate around the edge of the lettuce with the rocket leaves